jamesdelaneyie/BIAS/README.md

 * PIXI.js emote  – @endel
 * PUXI.js UI Framework – @bQvle @SukantPal

-Built by James Delaney for Science Gallery Dublin's commision of "Can you build a _good_ online gallery".
+Being built right now in the open by James Delaney for Science Gallery Dublin's commision of "Can you build us an online gallery?".

 License: Open Source BSD-3-Clause